whuwuteng/Aerial_Stereo_Dataset/README.md

 This is the Github repository for the stereo dense matching benchmark hosted at [AI4GEO project](http://ai4geo.eu/index.php).

-In order to discuss the transferability of deep learning methods on aerial dataset, we produce **6** aerial dataset at same area, and different area.
+In order to discuss the transferability of deep learning methods on aerial dataset, we produce **6** aerial dataset covers **4** different area.

 ## Introduction